mgreenly/dockerimages/alpine-stack/README.md

 needs.

-I believe Haskell statically links all the haskell libraries into the target executable so you will not have to add additional packages to the base image, beyond the `gmp`, when creating your runtime image.
+I believe Haskell statically links all the haskell libraries into the target executable so you will not have to add additional packages to the base image, beyond `gmp`, when creating your runtime image.